Skip to content

 Dale Brawn is an Associate Professor in the Department of Law and Justice at Laurentian University.
 He teaches many legal courses including: Public Law, Environmental Law, Property Law, Labour Law, Rights and Law, Great Trials, and Racism & Law.
 See also: Laurentian University Department of Law and Justice.
 Dr. Brawn can be reached at dbrawn@laurentian.ca.

-Chapters in Osgoode Society Books
+Osgoode Society Books by Dale Brawn

 ‘Dominant Professionals: The Role of Large-Firm Lawyers in Manitoba’ in Carol Wilton, ed., Essays in the History of Canadian Law: Inside the Law: Canadian Law Firms in Historical Perspective (Toronto: University of Toronto Press for the Osgoode Society, 1996), pp. X-X